Tamerlan-Melikau/BSUIR/PiOIvIS/LR1/readme.md

-# Поиск циклов в ориентированном графе (igraph)
+# Cycle detection in directed graphs (igraph)

-Программа строит ориентированный граф по списку рёбер и находит все простые циклы.
+The program builds a directed graph from an edge list and finds all simple cycles.

-## Как работает
+## How it works

-1. В коде задаётся список рёбер (например, `[('A', 'B'), ('B', 'C'), ('C', 'A')]`).
+1. An edge list is defined in the code (e.g., `[('A', 'B'), ('B', 'C'), ('C', 'A')]`).
-2. Программа строит ориентированный граф с помощью библиотеки `igraph`.
+2. The program builds a directed graph using the `igraph` library.
-3. Проверяет, есть ли в графе циклы, используя метод `is_dag()` (DAG — directed acyclic graph).
+3. Checks whether the graph contains cycles using the `is_dag()` method (DAG — directed acyclic graph).
-4. Находит все **простые циклы** (циклы, в которых вершины не повторяются, кроме первой/последней) с помощью метода `simple_cycles()`.
+4. Finds all **simple cycles** (cycles where vertices do not repeat except the first/last) using the `simple_cycles()` method.
-5. Выводит:
+5. Outputs:
-   - список вершин графа,
+   - the list of graph vertices,
-   - является ли граф ориентированным,
+   - whether the graph is directed,
-   - наличие циклов,
+   - whether cycles exist,
-   - все найденные циклы в виде имён вершин.
+   - all found cycles using vertex names.